Ophiase/Oracle-Consensus/documentation/README.md

 ## Failing Oracle

-Now, we will consider that when an oracle makes a prediction, it has a probability of $\alpha$ to fail.
+Now, we will consider that when an oracle makes a prediction, it has a probability of $\alpha$ to fail. \
+A failing oracle can be modelized as a uniform distribution over $]0, 1[$.
+In our estimators, we will consider that there is always exactly $\alpha$ percent of failing oracles.

 - Security issues: An oracle can get hacked
 - Bug